Dates: November 24 – December 6, 2025

 We will then weave this cultural immersion with profound exploration, embarking on the great crossing through the rugged mountain gorges of the Aïr.
 This dramatic traverse leads us to the first majestic dunes of Tezirzet and the fantastic cirque of Adrar Chiriet, a breathtaking amphitheater of rock that welcomes us with endless, golden dunes stretching as far as the eye can see.
 Here, on the very edge of the Ténéré, the legendary 'desert within a desert,' we will make our camp, pitching our tents directly in the soft, silent expanse of sand.

-Our expedition then pushes further into this sea of solitude, continuing to the Tchinwa Degdeg well—a vital oasis in the vastness—before challenging the immense dune chains of Izane-Issaouane.
+Our expedition then pushes further into this sea of solitude, continuing to the Tchinwa Degdeg well — a vital oasis in the vastness — before challenging the immense dune chains of Izane-Issaouane.
 Navigating this veritable ocean of sand, we are treated to spectacular, dreamlike landscapes that are truly breathtaking in their scale and beauty.
-Each day concludes with a night spent in our secluded tents, enjoying meals expertly prepared by our dedicated chef under a canopy of endless stars.

 Meals: breakfast, lunch, dinner